gtk-rs/gtk4-rs/book/src/list_widgets.md

 However, if you either need to filter and sort your displayed data or have too many elements to be displayed by `ListBox`, you will still want to use a view.
 GTK provides a convenient model for this use case: [`gtk::StringList`](../docs/gtk4/struct.StringList.html).

-Let us see with a small example how to use this API.
+Let's see with a small example how to use this API.
 Filter and sorter is controlled by the factory, so nothing changes here.
 This is why we will skip this topic here.